neevlokchandani/HOME-MADE-CHOCLATE/README.md

 Step 3 Pour the mixture in the moulds and refrigerate Then warm the milk to room temperature.
 Add sugar, flour and milk to the paste and mix the batter well so that no lumps are formed.
 Now pour the mixture into chocolate moulds and place it in the fridge till they become solid.
 Take the pieces out and munch away!

-and your RED VELVET IS READY SARAH MAM :-)
+and your HOME MADE CHOCKLATE IS READY SARAH MAM :-)